fbpx

 • Herman and Wallace, Pelvic Floor Level 2A: Function, Dysfunction and Treatment: Colorectal and Coccyx Conditions, Male Pelvic Floor, Pudendal Nerve Dysfunction

-• Fundamental Topics of Pregnancy and Post-partum Physical Therapy
+• American Physical Therapy Association, Fundamental Topics of Pregnancy and Post-partum Physical Therapy

 • Herman and Wallace, Pelvic Floor Level 2B: Function, Dysfunction and Treatment: Urogynecologic Examination and Treatment Interventions